kbase/cdm-spark-events/design/design.md

     * At some point we will want to get alerts if the event processor goes down
 * Supporting multiple python versions
     * Only support 3.11 (or .12?) for now

+## Approval

+This design document was approved in the CDM Tech standup meeting, 2025/05/08.